beatrizsmerino/vue-users/README.md

 # Vue Users

-### Vue Users is an application that obtains a list of users from an API and manipulates the information.
+### Vue Users is an application that obtains a list of random users from an API and print the information.

 It has 3 views: the home, the user list and the user detail.
 There are several buttons with different actions to delete, hide and select random users.
-By clicking on a user you can see the complete information of the selected user, this page has a map f google maps.
+By clicking on a user you can see the complete information of the selected user, this page has a map made with Google Maps or Leaflet.

 ![Image of App Vue Users](https://github.com/beatrizsmerino/vue-users/blob/master/doc/images/vue-users-1.png)